lostgirldev/soleng-design/README.md

 - HackathonAgent: Evaluates hackathon projects.
 - AggregatorAgent: Processes and compiles data for other agents.
 - RouterAgent: Manages query distribution.
+- GitLarpAgent: Analyzes a given github project and provides a health metric for non-technical audience

 ### Storage Systems